Program OverviewPrinter Friendly

 - Ontario Secondary School Diploma (OSSD) or equivalent, or mature student status (19 years or older).

-- Mathematics Grade 11 M or U, or 12 C, M or U, or equivalent or take the Centennial College Business Math Skills Assessment for Admission.
+- Grade 11 Mathematics (M or U), or Grade 12 (C or U), or equivalent or take the Centennial College Business Math Skills Assessment for Admission.

-- Completion of all courses from semester one.
+- Minimum of 80% of courses completed from semester one

 How to Apply